Hashtag Web3 / Updated

 The Goal: Honest Insight, Not a Counteroffer

-- To understand the true reasons for departure.
+- Understanding the true reasons for departure.

 Who Should Conduct the Interview?